-Place all ingredients into a saucepan and bring to a simmer.
+Place all ingredients into a saucepan (like my favorite here from Amazon) and bring to a simmer.
 Cover and leave it on low heat for 30 minutes.
 Remove lid and let simmer on low heat for another 30 minutes.
 Ginger should be tender after this step.

 Step 3 – strain

 Remove from pan and let cool.
 Pour through a strainer until all extra syrup falls off ginger pieces.